ericmwalk/weblog.lol/weblog/2025/02/2025-02-11_obsidian-plugin-linter.md

 ---
-title: Obsidian Plugin - Linter
 publish: "true"
 date: 2025-02-11 8:48
 tags: Obsidian
 url:
 ---

+# Obsidian Plugin - Linter

 In my quest updating old blog posts that I have dumped all into Obsidian I found a great plugin called [Linter](https://github.com/platers/obsidian-linter).
 What it says it does is as follows: